 How To Sell Art on Instagram

-Here’s a link on How to Photograph and Edit Your Art for Your Site
+Here’s a link on How to Photograph and Edit Your Art for Your Site.

 The Instagram editing tools are pretty useful, especially for a smartphone app.
 You can edit colors, exposure, and cropping.
-The filters alone are usually enough to correct any issues you might have with low light or similar problems.
+The filters alone are usually enough to correct small issues you might have with low light or similar problems.
 Take good pictures, then use the editing tools to adjust your images to make your art look like it does in real life.

 Here’s a great example of good use of hashtags.

 Track your progress.
 It’s easy to get lost in the never-ending stream of new stuff.
-If you’re intentionally going about building up a new audience, then it makes sense to write down how many followers you have on a given day and set a goal of adding 10% more followers in a week, or something similar.
+If you’re intentionally going about building up a new audience, then it makes sense to write down how many followers you have on a given day and set a goal of adding 10% more followers in a month, or something similar.
 Track what you do that gets more followers, then do the stuff that’s successful and skip the stuff that’s not.

 The How to Sell Art on Instagram Course